TheTechOddBug/lon-mirror/README.md

 - what remains invariant when representation changes
 - where continuation becomes structurally impossible
 - how structure degrades under perturbation
-- which inferential regime is active before collapse
+- which inferential regime precedes collapse
-- when different internal codifications are structurally undecidable
+- when representations become undecidable
 - when a system diverges from its own internal model

 **The output is measurement, never narrative.**